cestevezdev/dotfiles/README.md

 And edit .gitconfig file for specifying the private key that will be used for authentication.
 After editing for adding the ssh command used for auth, the .gitconfig file should be like:
 ```
 [user]
-	name = cestevezdev
+	name = Carlos
 	email = cestevezdev@gmail.com
 [core]
 	sshCommand = ssh -i ~/.ssh/cestevezdev -F /dev/null
 ```

-Know you can clone dotfiles.
+Now you can clone dotfiles.
 Do it wherever you want.
-I prefer to do it in ~/Projects/cestevezdev:
+I use to clone my repos ~/projects, and then, a subfolder per github identity.

 `% git clone git@github.com:cestevezdev/dotfiles.git`

 Now you can setup mac basic apps and settings:

 `% cd ~/Projects/cestevezdev/dotfiles/os/mac`

 `% ./setup_mac.sh`

 Deploy all software: